Apache 2.0

 Swap providers or adjust templates in one place—your app code stays clean.
 Learn how to change providers.

-Samples to the ideas flowing
+Samples to get ideas flowing

 Kitchen Sink (ASP.NET Core API)